- SCU Business Home

 In 2007 the Production & Operations Management Society (POMS) recognized Dr. Tsay with the Wickham Skinner Award for Teaching Innovation.
 POMS is the premier international professional society for the study and practice of Operations Management, with more than 1,100 members in 44 countries.
 One such award is given each year to honor a professor for a teaching career that demonstrates excellence and innovativeness.

 He is a six-time recipient of the Leavey School of Business Dean's Award for Extraordinary Performance in Research, Teaching, and Service.
-He has won the school's Extraordinary Teaching Award thirteen times and the Extraordinary Service Award eleven times.
+He has won the school's Extraordinary Research Award six times, the Extraordinary Teaching Award fourteen times, and the Extraordinary Service Award twelve times.

 In 2000, he was named Santa Clara University's Outstanding Faculty Advisor of a Student Organization for his work with the OMIS Student Network, which won the Dean's Award for Outstanding Business Student Association that year.
 Under Dr. Tsay's supervision, the OMIS Student Network also won the University Award for Outstanding New Educational Program (2001), the Business School Award for Service to the Community (2002) and the Business School Award for Enhancing Students' Career Development (2002).

 Dr. Tsay currently serves as an "Open Classroom" professor, one of nine (and the only business professor) invited by the Provost’s Office to serve as teaching mentors for the university's entire body of instructors.

 Additional current and past professional roles: